gchurch/ASP.NET-eShop/README.md

 ## Back-End

-An ASP.NET Core back-end API.
+I created a back-end API with ASP.NET Core 3.1.
 Swagger is used to document the API.

 ### Database